Defiant Australians Protest Racial Injustice Despite Warnings - UrduPoint

 He admitted there was more to be done to address indigenous inequality, but rejected parallels with the United States.

-"Australia is not other places, so let's deal with this as Australians and not appropriate what's happening in other countries to our country at this time."
+"Let's deal with this as Australians and not appropriate what's happening in other countries to our country at this time," he said.